CURRENT RECRUITING TRIALS

 The purpose of this study is to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of intrathecal (IT) delivery of ION717.

-Passage Bio upliFT-D (FTD)
+PASSAGE BIO upliFT-D (FTD)

 A Study of PBFT02 in Patients With Frontotemporal Dementia and Progranulin Mutations (FTD-GRN) (upliFT-D)